DenseFuse: A Fusion Approach to Infrared and Visible Images: Proposed Fusion Method

 \subsection{Training}

-In training process, we just consider encoder and decoder network.
-We attempt to train our encoder and decoder network to reconstruct the input image.
-The framework of our training process is shown in Fig.\ref{fig:train}, and the architecture of training process is outlined in Table \ref{tab:trainframe}.
+In training phase, we just consider encoder and decoder networks(fusion layer is discarded), in which we attempt to train our encoder and decoder networks to reconstruct the input image.
+After the encoder and decoder weights are fixed, we use adaptive fusion strategy to fuse the deep features which are obtained by encoder.
+The detailed framework of our network work in training phase is shown in Fig.\ref{fig:train}, and the architecture of our network is outlined in Table \ref{tab:trainframe}.

+The apparent advantage of this training strategy is that we can design appropriate fusion layer for specific fusion tasks.
+Furthermore, it leaves more space for further development of fusion layer.

 In Fig.\ref{fig:train} and Table \ref{tab:trainframe}, C1 is convolution layer in encoder network which contains $3\times3$ filters.
-DC1, DC2 and DC3 are convolution layers in dense block and the output of each layer is connected to every other layer by cascaded operation.
-The encoder consists of C2, C3, C4 and C5, which will be utilized to reconstruct the input image.
+DC1, DC2 and DC3 are convolution layers in dense block and the output of each layer is connected to every other layer by cascade operation.
+The decoder consists of C2, C3, C4 and C5, which will be utilized to reconstruct the input image.